david-fager/62588_mandatory3/readme.txt

 > Mandatory 3
 > s185120

-The original code in this project, is made by the lecturer in the 62588 course.
+The original code in this project, is made by the lecturer of DTU's '62588 Operativsystemer E19' course.

 1. How to use the program.
 # 1. Open or download and open your favorite UNIX terminal.